AAcharki2311/Splitty/README.md

   - For the recent events in the StartScreenCtrl = when clientA is in the StartScreen and clientB joins an event, the recent event on StartScreen of clientA gets updated.
   - For the event name = when clientA is in the EventOverview and clientB changes the event name, it is visible for clientA without refreshing the page.

+## **To Contribute**
+Contribute by downloading the language template file (_client/src/main/resources/languageJSONS/languageTemplate.json_), translating each value after the "_keyX_" to your new language, and submitting the file.
+Ensure translations display accurately and submit a pull request.
+Let's make our app accessible globally!